 - The receipt of the submission made to CASL will be acknowledged within 72 hours of the submission.

-- The final decision with respect to status of publication shall be informed within 10–15 days of submission.
+- The final decision with respect to the status of publication shall normally be informed within three weeks from the date of submission of the piece.
 However, the same can extend beyond the stipulated period depending on the academic commitments in the University.

 All queries regarding any submission must be made to email@example.com.